 Here are some pictures as the house looked at the time of closing and some ideas of what we’ll be doing in the space:

 The living room.
 The staging of the plaid couch in front of the window/door to the sunroom is on fleek.
 Yeah, I said it.
 And I’ll never say it again.
 Hashtag (imagine me doing the Jimmy Fallon hashtag symbol with my fingers) too old for hipster lingo.
 Other than that, the room is a great space with vaulted ceilings.
+Speaking of walls, we had to get some help from a top atlanta drywall repair Atlanta.
 It’s right off the kitchen and the sunroom is behind it as you can see.
 Notice the busy-ness of the sunroom windows…there are just a lot of grilles going on between the windows of the living room and the storm windows of the sunroom.
 It kind of makes your eyes dizzy instead of being easy on the eyes.
 I’ll talk more about the sunroom later.

 Master Bath.
 It is what it is.
 I don’t love the layout, but it’s not going to change…because $$$.
 But with a new tub, some paint, new tile, new countertops and some trimming out of the mirror I think it’ll look great.
 I hope it will at least!

 Master Bedroom.
 So, we have a fireplace in the bedroom.
 I THINK I’m going to like that.
 No plans for this space just yet other than taking down the pink “curtain”.